Sana19988/Lottery-Application/README.md

 1. Download or clone the repository.
 2. In Rider, make sure you have the .NET Core plugin installed.
 3. Restore the NuGet packages if necessary.
+4. Otherwise, in other editors plugins will be initiazed when opening the application

 *Database*

 Be sure if missing to install package: Microsoft.EntityFrameworkCore.SqlServer for the application to be able to run properly.
 Database will be created on Application start.
+Be sure to have MSSQL Sever installed and running.

 *Running the application*